EngineTribe/web/docs/deploy.md

 - `host`: The host Engine Tribe listens on.
 - `port`: The port Engine Tribe listens on, default is `30000` .
+- `workers`: The number of threads Engine Tribe uses, default is `1`, recommended to set it to the number of CPU cores to get the best performance.
 - `api_root`: The url prefix of generated level download links, with trailing slash.
   If you are using a reverse proxy, you can set this to the url of the reverse proxy.
-- `api_key`: The API key which is used by users and clients API.
+- `api_key`: The API key which is required by users and clients API, used by bots to connect to the API.
+  You can generate a random string as the API key.
 - `verify_user_agent`: Whether to verify the user agent of the client.
   If set to `true` , the client must be a valid SMM:WE game, otherwise the request will be rejected.
   You can [click here](https://github.com/EngineTribe/EngineTribe/blob/main/depends.py#L10) to view the list of valid user agents.